dortania/Wireless-Buyers-Guide/unsupported.md

 * BCM94331
   * May require you to force load kext when running Catalina
-* All those mentioned in Big Sur are also supported
+* All those mentioned in Big Sur are also supported in Mojave

 ### High Sierra